DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-18-iterating-the-services-design.md

 ### Help when adding a partnership

 We added help text to the ‘Add partnership’ flow to support users who cannot find the training partner they are searching for.
-This acknowledges a common edge case and guides how to resolve the issue.
+This change addresses a typical edge case and guides how to resolve the issue.

 If the user is adding a training partner to an accredited provider, we show the help text: